-- 1. Preference is given to have students repeat or retake a nursing course as part of a cohort depending on space availability in the cohort over taking a course with a different cohort - 2.
-If a student currently in an Accelerated Track needs to repeat or retake a nursing course, they must enter the non-accelerated (BSN) track, either 3-year or 4-year, and where space
+- 1. Space availability in the course and clinical. - 2.
+If a student currently in an Accelerated Track needs to repeat or retake a nursing clinical course, they must enter the non-accelerated (BSN) track, either 3-year or 4-year, and where space is available.
+Taking non-accelerated classes when scheduled will allow more course

-- is available.
-Taking non-accelerated classes when scheduled will allow more course time to learn and apply course material to aid their success. - 3.
+- time to learn and apply course material, and to aid their success. - 3.
 If a student in a non-accelerated (BSN) track needs to repeat or retake a nursing course, they may only repeat or retake courses within a new 3-year or 4-year BSN cohort where space is available and does not conflict with other coursework.
 They may not move to accelerated classes.
-Taking non-accelerated classes when scheduled will allow more course time to learn and apply course material to aid in their success. - 4.
-A student with grade below C (C-, D+, D, and F) in a nursing course will be ineligible to enroll in or complete subsequent nursing courses for which the failed course is a prerequisite or corequisite. - 5.
+Taking non-accelerated classes when scheduled have been found to allow more course time to learn and apply course material, and to aid in their success. - 4.
+A student with grade below C (C-, D+, D, and F) in a nursing course will be ineligible to enroll in or complete subsequent nursing courses for which the failed course is a prerequisite or corequisite until the repeated course is passed with a C or better. - 5.
 A student not applying to repeat or retake a course within 3 weeks, or a student not approved to repeat/retake a course will be dismissed from the program. - 6.
 A student who earns below a C (75%) upon repeating or retaking of a nursing course will be ineligible to continue enrollment in nursing courses.
-The student will then be dismissed from the Department of Nursing.
+The student will be dismissed from the Department of Nursing.